This section contains information on

 If your neighbour has recently erected a small shed (less than 10m2) that is causing water to flow onto your property, this is a civil matter.
 Council cannot control how your neighbour builds structures of this size as they do not require a building permit.
 You should first talk to your neighbour and try to reach a mutually suitable solution.
 If this doesn’t work, you can contact the Dispute Settlement Centre on 03 5261 0600 for a non-legal mediation service, or take legal action through a solicitor.
 Liability arising out of the flow of water is an offence under the Water Act Section 16.

-If you are intending to carry out building works, you have an obligation under the building act to protect any adjoining/neighbouring properties from potential damage.
+If you are intending to carry out building works under a building permit, you have an obligation under the building act to protect any adjoining/neighbouring properties from potential damage.

 Protection works may be required if the building work is close to neighbouring properties.